-This is a critical time to be studying state and local budgeting and we wanted to bring public awareness to the issue of local finances.
+This is a critical time to be studying state and local budgeting.
+Therefore, we wanted to bring public awareness to the issue of local finances.
 Many local governments, especially cities, were already struggling with long term fiscal stress.

 As the result of the pandemic, revenues dropped sharply even as service demands went way up.
-In New York, we were looking at a $15 billion budget gap over the next two years, and many local governments were standing at the edge of a fiscal cliff.
+In New York, we were looking at a $15 billion budget gap over the next two years.
+Also, many local governments were standing at the edge of a fiscal cliff.
 Without the ability to increase revenues, they were contemplating deep service cuts and employee layoffs.
-The new stimulus bill, known as the American Recovery Plan, includes substantial aid to states and localities and will keep local government from going over that cliff, but will not resolve the long-term fiscal challenges or blunt the impact of state-level policies which have put downward pressure on local government, including stagnant and reduced state aid and e property tax cap.
+The new stimulus bill, known as the American Recovery Plan, includes substantial aid to states and localities.
+It will keep local government from going over that cliff, but will not resolve the long-term fiscal challenges or blunt the impact of state-level policies which have put downward pressure on local government, including stagnant and reduced state aid and the property tax cap.

 Dr. Gregory Rabb offered his own perspective as a “pracademic” – an academic with real world practical experience.
 Rabb was a member of the Jamestown City Council and is chairman of the Jamestown Board of Public Utilities.
 Rabb spoke, passionately at times, of the problems confronting small and mid-sized cities, and the City of Jamestown, in particular.